Listen to the Audiobook

 Under liberal influence, many judges or legislative agencies deliberately curtail the legitimate power of law enforcement, effectively turning a blind eye to crime.
 The communist specter’s aim in doing this is to paralyze the state apparatus in order to stir up social turmoil, which in turn creates excuses either for the expansion of government, or the necessary conditions for a coup or revolution.

-Many states have passed far-left laws, a typical example being the “sanctuary state” act.
-Among other provisions, a sanctuary state prohibits federal officials from arresting illegal immigrants in local prisons, including those with outstanding warrants for their arrest.
-Local police are barred from cooperating with federal agents to enforce immigration laws.
+Many states have passed far-left laws, a typical example being “sanctuary” policies.
+Among other provisions, sanctuary cities often prohibit federal immigration officials from arresting illegal immigrants in local prisons, including those with outstanding warrants for arrest.
+Local police are barred from cooperating and communicating with federal agents to enforce immigration laws.

 This poses a serious security risk for the public.
-In July 2015, illegal immigrant Jose Ines Garcia Zarate shot and killed a young woman who was walking along Fisherman’s Wharf in San Francisco.
-Zarate had a history of crime: He had been charged with seven felonies involving drugs and robbery, and possession of weaponry, and had been deported five times.
-When San Francisco passed its sanctuary city law, Zarate was released from custody and evaded the federal immigration authorities who had been demanding his sixth deportation.
+In July 2015, illegal immigrant José Inez García Zárate shot and killed a young woman who was walking along a pier in San Francisco.
+Zárate had a history of crime: He had been charged with seven felonies involving drugs and robbery, and possession of weaponry, and had been deported five times.
+Under San Francisco’s sanctuary laws, officials released Zárate from custody three months before the fatal shooting, rather than transferring him to federal immigration authorities, who had requested custody of him for deportation.

 When a criminal stands trial, extremely strict standards are placed on the prosecution.
 This is ostensibly to protect the legitimate rights of the suspect, but often the result is that criminals are able to take advantage of loopholes in the law.
-Cunning suspects, or those who enjoy status or privileges, those who understand the law and regulations, or those who hire capable attorneys, can drag out the legal process at great cost to the judicial system.
-Even guilty suspects can be very hard to bring to justice.
+Cunning suspects — or those who enjoy status or privileges, who understand the law and regulations, or who hire capable attorneys — can drag out the legal process, at great cost to the judicial system.
+It can be very difficult to bring guilty suspects to justice.

-For the law to be fair, it must administer strict punishment to those who commit unpardonable crimes.
-Since antiquity, murder was punishable by death.
-But today, some countries and territories have abolished capital punishment on such the grounds of humanity, tolerance, or a supposed respect for life.
+For the law to be fair, it must administer strict punishments to those who commit unpardonable crimes.
+Since antiquity, murder has been punishable by death.
+But today, some countries and territories have abolished capital punishment on such grounds as “humanity,” “tolerance,” or a supposed respect for life.

-Under the influence of twisted liberalism and progressivism, some people give undue weight to prisoners’ rights — no matter the severity of the crime— while remaining strangely silent regarding the victims.
-If a murderer is fed and housed by taxpayer money, his loss of freedom is hardly a fair trade for the death of the victim and the trauma it causes to loved ones.
+Under the influence of twisted liberalism and progressivism, some people give undue weight to prisoners’ rights — no matter the severity of their crimes — while remaining strangely silent regarding the victims.
+If a murderer is fed and housed by taxpayer money, his loss of freedom is hardly a fair trade for the death of the victim and the trauma it causes for loved ones.

-For instance, in the case of Lawrence v.
-Texas (2003), a judge wanted to repeal a Texas statute “banning consenting homosexual adults from engaging in sexual acts,” but could not find anything from the Constitution to support his case.
-He then quoted an “authoritative agency” outside of the United States as saying that homosexuality was “an integral part of human freedom in many other countries,” and successfully repealed the law.
-This case resulted in repeals of similar statutes in 13 other states.
+For instance, in the Supreme Court case of Lawrence v.
+Texas (2003), the liberal justices wanted to repeal a Texas statute banning consenting homosexual adults from engaging in sexual acts, but they could not find anything from the Constitution to support this case.
+They then quoted an “authoritative” agency outside of the United States as saying that homosexuality was “an integral part of human freedom in many other countries,” and successfully repealed the law.
+This case resulted in repeals of similar statutes in thirteen other states.

 Communist thought has spread around the world in different forms.
 The socialist trend throughout Asia and Europe is plain to see, and it has great influence in Africa and Latin America as well.
-Countries such as Zimbabwe and Venezuela are socialist countries in all but name.
-Even Canada is not free of its influence.
+Countries such as Zimbabwe and Venezuela are openly socialist countries.
+America’s neighbors, Canada and Mexico, slant to the political left.

-Commerce and globalization have brought the United States into closer connection with other countries.
+Commerce and globalization have brought the United States in closer connection with other countries.
 In order to introduce elements of socialism domestically, liberal judges leverage the excuse of conforming to international convention and then use case law to alter the spirit of the Constitution.
-As leader of the free world, if even the United States cannot maintain basic traditional standards, the entire globe will be lost to communism.
+If even the United States, as the leader of the free world, can’t maintain basic, traditional standards, the entire globe will be lost to communism.

 4. Restoring the Spirit of the Law